 Car accidents may lead to various types of injuries, but among the most common are those sustained by victims’ knees.
 Since this area of the body is particularly delicate and apt to twist or strike another object during a collision, knee injuries are likely to occur, and they may leave victims incapacitated for long periods of time.
 A negligent driver is often responsible for causing these injuries, and they should be held financially and legally accountable.
 The Port St. Lucie knee injury lawyers at Donaldson & Weston assist victims with bringing the necessary lawsuits in order to make sure that their medical costs and other associated damages are paid by the appropriate parties.
 Our car accident attorneys offer dedicated and experienced legal guidance from the earliest stages following an accident until a resolution is reached.

 Types and Symptoms of Knee Injuries

 Certain symptoms may indicate a knee injury in a victim following a car crash.
 Signs to monitor include any discoloration, either hot or cold sensations in the area, reduced strength, tenderness or other sensations, or a limited range of motion that was not present before the accident.
-A collision may lead to various types of knee injuries, including:
+Your car accident attorney will inform you that a collision may lead to various types of knee injuries, including: